 Q: What should I bring to judging?
 What's going to happen?

-A: You will basically go into a quiet room with three judges who are all accustomed to not only competing, but have judged as well.
-You basically will explain to them how you made your costume with any photos of reference and/or the building process.
+A: u will go into a quiet room with three judges who are all accustomed to not only competing, but have judged as well.
+You will explain to them how you made your costume with any photos of reference and/or the building process.
 Focus on the details and try to be thorough but efficient.
+The judges will combine your score of your performance (Walk-on or skit, whichever you do) and the quality of your costume for a final result.

 Q: What are the judges looking for?